ktekinay/Kaju/README.md

 # README

-A Xojo module and Admin app to enable self-updating Xojo apps.
+A Xojo module and Admin apps to enable self-updating Xojo apps.

 ## General Information